top of page

 Leaving an abusive relationship is never easy—that’s why so many people stay.
 Your loved one might not see the situation as clearly as you do.
 Remember, everyone’s boundaries and non-negotiables are different.

-Consider what might be holding them back: fear, insecurity, Stockholm syndrome, fear of loneliness, financial struggles, or even a belief that “better the devil you know.”
 People often endure a lot to avoid feeling completely alone.
 So, offer grace and compassion.

 Though it’s rarely admitted out loud, many people would rather have some connection than none at all.
 Society has conditioned us to believe “no relationship is perfect.”
 True—but those with a healthy relationship with themselves know that intimacy requires work, not constant struggle.